pdermody/daopoc/dao/README.md

 ## @openzeppelin/contracts/governance/TimelockController.sol
   This is a contract that uses low-level message passing for running arbitrary function calls on predefined contracts after a minimum delay has passed.
-  Calls are made using the The contract keeps track of when function calls are queued by hashing the details of the function call.
+  The contract keeps track of when function calls are queued by hashing the details of the function call.
 Then when the execute method is called on the same data, it checks if the minimum amount of time has passed, otherwise the execution fails.
 (Note: It does not keep the details of the call, only a hash of it so that it can confirm it is the same call)

   The steps to execute an operation on a given contract are as follows:
   - Call queue() on the Governor contract with the hash of the function name and arguments.
 This will save the hash plus a timestamp.